the portuguese prison photo project: an exhibition about photographical insights into Portuguese prisons

-From 19th April until 1st September 2024 at Museu de Portimão.
-(Portimão, Algarve region)
+From 19 April until 1 September 2024 at the Museu de Portimão, in Portimão, in the Algarve region

 Luis Barbosa